MiRoDS/MiRoDS.github.io/project4.md

 Therefor, two datasets are analyzed that are later on combined to one:

 One dataset has been taken from the CSSE at Johns Hopkins University: It shows timeseries regarding cumulative Corona cases of all affected countries.
 The data has been taken from the following GitHub repository.
 Please note, that the data is updated every day.
 Thus, there might be effects on the conclusion in a few weeks.
-For this analysis, data taken on April 24th has been used.
+For this analysis, data taken on May 1st has been used.
 The data is available [here](https://github.com/CSSEGISandData/COVID-19/edit/master/csse_covid_19_data/csse_covid_19_time_series/time_series_covid19_confirmed_global.csv) (also stored in [DataScience_Project4 GitHub](https://github.com/MiRoDS/DataScience_Project4)).

 Another dataset has been downloaded from Kaggle.
 It gives an overview on different Corona-related information for the affected countries and is available [here](https://www.kaggle.com/koryto/countryinfo#covid19countryinfo.csv) (also stored in [DataScience_Project4 GitHub](https://github.com/MiRoDS/DataScience_Project4)).